-It is disappointing to propose an expansion of the scope of the PRIIPs Regulation instead of recognizing the fact that the current scope is too broad, in an overly ambitious attempt to apply the same methodology to products with very different features, that are meant to address very different consumer needs.
-Forcing more and more products to be into the scope of the PRIIPs Regulation, while their main objective is not investment and while the KID does not properly display the specific features of these products, will only result in unreliable KIDs that risk misrepresenting these products and misleading consumers.
+It is disappointing that the Commission's Call for Advice proposes a reflection on whether to expand the scope of the PRIIPs Regulation - instead of recognising the fact that the scope of products included in the Regulation is too broad - in an overly ambitious attempt to apply the same methodology to products with very different features that are meant to address very different consumer needs.

+Forcing these products into the scope of the PRIIPs Regulation, while their main objective is not investment and while the KID does not properly display the specific features of these products, will only result in unreliable KIDs that could misrepresent these products and mislead consumers.
 The PRIIPs review should seek to achieve meaningful and fit-for-purpose disclosures.